 They can often refurbish them.

 If you have a minor leak, you may be able to get away with just adding hydraulic fluid.
-Make sure to use the recommended fluid and don’t use brake or power steering fluid if not approved by the manufacturer.
+Ensure to use the recommended fluid, and don’t use brake or power steering fluid if not approved by the manufacturer.